Are you experiencing severe tooth pain? Has your Springfield, IL dentist recommended a root canal to save your tooth?

 At Ruggless Dental, we appreciate that a lot of anxiety regarding dental procedures stems from fear of the unknown.
 By understanding root canals and how they save your tooth, we can clear a lot of doubt and fear.

-Root Canals in 62704 Will Relieve Your Pain
+Root Canals Relieve Bad Tooth Pain

 It's true!
 Instead of creating pain, root canal therapy releases pain while saving your tooth.
 Every year they save millions of teeth in the United States alone.

 If bacteria enters your tooth, it can infect or damage the pulp or inner portion.
 This inflammation often causes excruciating pain, and it will not heal itself, no matter how hard you try to ignore it.

 Here's where root canals come in.
 Dr. Shane Ruggless, DMD removes any infected or decayed tissue, which immediately relieves the pressure and pain.
 Patients walk away from this pain relieving dental treatment with sighs of relief.

 If you notice swollen gums, unusual tooth sensitivity, or pain, especially when you bite or chew, you should come to see our Springfield dentist right away.